Heard it Through the Grape Vine

-Whenever I hear Nasty by Janet Jackson, I'm taken back to 8th grade.
 We were going into our freshman year of high school and a group of us girls decided to try out for the dance team.
-Nasty was the tryout song.
 We practiced for weeks.
 At school and on the weekends.
 For the first time, I realized I could dance as well as some of the girls who had been dancing for years.

 The night before tryouts came and I was an emotional mess.
 I remember missing my mom terribly.
-After hours of worrying, I convinced myself I wasn't good enough for the dance team.
-I let my anxiety slowly take over.
+She had been out gallivanting around for weeks at that point and after hours of worrying, I let my anxiety slowly take over.
+I convinced myself I wasn't good enough and there was no way I'd make the team.
 I hardly slept that night and in the morning, watched the minutes pass by until tryouts had ended.
-It was nauseating.
-The weeks to follow were even worse, seeing all of my friends excited for their new journey together.
+My mother also hadn't returned home.
+I got ready for the day in silence, it was nauseating.
+The weeks to follow were gutwrenching, seeing all of my friends on their new journey together.